 EPO – Exclusive Provider Organization or Select Plans

 A delivery system similar to an HMO, which consists of a contracted panel of providers.
 The difference from HMO is that the patient is not assigned to a specific medical group.
 If the patient seeks treatment from an out- of- network provider, the services may not be covered.
 These types of plans are increasing and have a limited amount of “Exclusive” or “Select” providers in our area and the list of In-network providers changes often.
 Please check your insurance company’s website or call customer service before seeking care at any facilities, this includes hospitals, surgery centers, laboratory and radiology.

 Usual and Customary Charges

 A requirement under a health insurance policy where the patient is responsible for a portion or percentage of the cost of covered services.
-Example: The insurance company may be required to pay 80% leaving the subscriber to pay 20% as co-insurance.
-Usually the health insurance policy provides that the insurer reimburses a specific percentage of the covered services after deductible.
+Example: The insurance company may be required to pay 80% leaving the subscriber/patient to pay 20% as co-insurance.
+Usually, the health insurance policy provides that the insurer reimburses a specific percentage of the covered services after deductible.

 A fixed amount that the patient contributes in payment for medical services during a specified period.
-Example: The insurer policy may state that the patient has a $200.00 deductible per year.
-The first $200.00 in services billed to the insurance company would be denied reimbursement, as the deductible is patient responsibility.
+Example: The insurer policy may state that the patient has a $2000.00 deductible per year.
+The first $2000.00 in services billed to the insurance company would be patient’s financial responsibility.

-Specific conditions not covered or services not paid for under a health insurance contract.
-Typical exclusions may be cosmetic or elective surgery, infertility services or preventative care.
+Specific conditions not covered, or services not paid for under a health insurance contract.
+Typical exclusions may be cosmetic or elective surgery, infertility services or some preventative care.